espruino/EspruinoDocs/info/Notes.md

 }
 ```

 But of course there can only be one `onInit` function, so if you copy and paste two bits of code with two `onInit` functions then the second function will overwrite the first.
+See [the Saving page](/Saving) for more information.

 ## How do modules work?